NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 The tweaks below need to be applied.

+#### Tweak: More memory

+For some of the larger analysis job with the current pipeline, 8GB is not enough.
+Memory was increased to 32GB.

 #### Tweak: Include the machine in the hpc_host group

 For general setup, the machine needs to have `hpc_host` privileges.
 That way, sudo works and login